pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/VersioningAndWorkspaces/Workspaces/Index.rst

 .. ###### END~OF~TABLE ######

-Generally, “admin” users have access to all functionality as usual.
+Generally, "admin" users have access to all functionality as usual.

 Supporting workspaces in extensions